0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 0x00010060  e0 0f 01 00 00 00 00 00 e0 0f 01 00 00 00 00 00   ................
 0x00010070  00 80 00 00 00 00 00 00 00 00 00 00 00 00 10 00   ................
 ```
-then we will find it.
+Then we will find it.

 Flag : <span style="color: #909090">c0n6r475</span>

 # #29	What is the virtual address of the device where the ransomware file where opened?

 First, we need to know about FILE_OBJECT.
-The FILE_OBJECT structure is used by the system to represent a file object.
+The system uses the FILE_OBJECT structure to represent a file object.
 To user-mode protected subsystems, a file object represents an open instance of a file, device, directory, or volume.
-To device and intermediate drivers, a file object usually represents a device object.
+A file object usually represents a device object to the device and intermediate drivers.

 ```
 typedef struct _FILE_OBJECT {